That Time Mick Jagger Kicked Off His First Solo Tour

 “So it took a little bit of pressure [off], and Mick said to me, 'Oh, just play however you want to play — that’s fine.
 Don’t worry about that.
 Just be yourself,'" Satriani remembered.
 "He was a great, unbelievable career booster and gave me carte blanche to use anybody on the staff to help promote the album anywhere we were in the world and it was really fantastic, and he gave me a solo spot in the show as well.”

 Also in Jagger’s band at the time was future Living Colour bassist Doug Wimbish, drummer Simon Phillips (who had also played with Judas Priest and Toto, among others), along with a group of background singers that included Bernard Fowler and Carol Kenyon.
 Fowler’s relationship with Jagger began as a background vocalist on Jagger’s 1985 solo debut She’s The Boss.
-Since then, he's worked with the Stones on virtually every group and solo project, including the recent 50 and Counting Tour.
+Since then, he's worked with the Stones on virtually every group and solo project.

 Naturally, early Japanese shows relied heavily upon the Rolling Stones catalog.
 Included in that were a number of songs like "Bitch" and "Gimme Shelter," which the Stones had not been actively playing live at the time.
 (The tour also featured Jagger covering the Jimi Hendrix classic "Foxey Lady.")
 But, by the time that Jagger’s tour found its way to Tokyo’s Korakuen Stadium, Jagger was performing only six songs from his two solo records -- leaving the balance of the 22-song set to his history with the Stones.